nacnudus/ruralRoads/README.md

 sudo apt-get install proj proj-bin proj-data libproj-dev libproj0

 ```
-maptools, which may also require GDAL and PROJ.4 as above
+* maptools and mapproj, which may also require GDAL and PROJ.4 as above